NSS-Spontaneous-Spoonbills/NSS-Spontaneous-Spoonbills/README.md

 (These instructions are unfinished right now)

+**If you've never done this before**
+1. Start your virtual environment
+1. In a terminal window run the following command: ```pip install Faker```
+1.

 1. Open the database in DB Browser.
-1.
+1. Paste the "reset_database.sql" script into DB browser.